Learning To Play Cello:

 From Virtual Sheet Music

-history maintained the overall cello theme.
+history maintained the overall cello theme without adding fatigue.

 violin.
 It might also be suitable as “ASMR” for strings-geeks,